oat-sa/qti-sdk/README.md

 ./vendor/bin/qtisdk render -df --source path/to/qti.xml --flavour goldilocks > /home/jerome/qti.html
 ```

-For additionnal help and information, just call the help screen to know about the features provided by the rendering binaries!
+For additional help and information, just call the help screen to know about the features provided by the rendering binaries!

 ```shell
 ./vendor/bin/qtisdk render --help